owenck/startup/README.md

 - Custom backend - stores friends and users
 - frontend service calls backend - completed with fetch

 # Database / Login Deliverable

+NOTE: This deliverable was submitted late so it was not graded before I deployed my websocket deliverable

-In this deliverable my app is almost entirely functional there are some components that will work better with a socket connection, but they work with a page refresh
+In this deliverable my app is almost entirely functional there are some components that will work better with a socket connection, but they work with a page refresh.

-All data is stored and retrieved from my database including creation and authentication of users
+All data is stored and retrieved from my database including the creation and authentication of users

 - MongoDB Atlas database created!
 - Friends List, Scores, and Tag Status all stored in DB